 This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 3.0 (CC BY 3.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.

 You may distribute, remix and build upon this work.
-However, you must attribute the AIHW as the copyright holder of the work in compliance with our attribution policy available at </www.aihw.gov.au/copyright/>.
-The full terms and conditions of this licence are available at </http://creativecommons.org/licenses/by/3.0/au/>.
+However, you must attribute the AIHW as the copyright holder of the work in compliance with our attribution policy available at http://creativecommons.org/licenses/by/3.0/au/>.